mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 In data analysis, sampling is the practice of analyzing a subset of all data in order to uncover the meaningful information in the larger data set.
 Data sampling is a method and approach that available to Data analyst in their daily work.

+## What about Google Analytics?

+Google official line is

+> We recommend continuing to use your existing Analytics properties alongside an App + Web property.

+When I was hired for web analytics project, I always set up Google Analytics App+Web together with Google Analytics.

 ## Hire with Confidence

 I being up to speed with Google BigQuery since 2019.